 To find Hercules, start with the brilliant star Vega, in the constellation Lyra.
 Shift your gaze slightly to the west, and you should have no problem seeing the square of stars that make up the asterism known as the Keystone of Hercules.
 The figure of the strongman is always depicted on his knees, upside down in the sky.

 The alpha star in Hercules is not the brightest star in the constellation, but designated alpha because it represents the head of the figure.
 It is named Ras Algethi, from the Arabic for the head of the kneeler.

 There are fifteen stars in Hercules that are known to support planetary systems.
 Although all of these stars are beyond naked eye visibility, seven of them support planets significantly smaller than Jupiter, increasing the possibility of Earth size planets, and the possibility of extraterrestrial life.
 The star with the smallest, most Earth-like planet to date is HD 156668, 78 light years away, with a planet 100 times smaller than Jupiter.
-For more information on extrasolar planets visit NASA's Planet Quest.
+For more information on extrasolar planets visit NASA's New Worlds Atlas.

 The constellation contains the largest and brightest globular star cluster in the northern sky, M13.
 You can actually see M13 with your naked eye, but it is much more impressive with binoculars.
 And if you're lucky enough to have a telescope handy, M13 is one of the more spectacular sights in the night sky.